1. Executive Summary

 2. Substantial and diverse long-tail demand

 The keyword dataset reveals a healthy distribution of search volume across multiple service lines.
-Critically, no single keyword dominates — the highest individual volume is 590 (los angeles event photographer) — which means traffic acquisition is naturally distributed.
-This actually favors a multi-property architecture, since no single cluster is so dominant that it makes sense to concentrate all SEO effort in one place.
+No single keyword dominates — the highest individual volume is 590 (los angeles event photographer) — which means traffic acquisition is naturally distributed.
+This actually favours a multi-property architecture, since no single cluster is so dominant that it makes sense to concentrate all SEO effort in one place.

 3. Clear segmentation between consumer and commercial intent